WelshSean/WelshSean.github.io/about.md

 permalink: /about/
 ---

-Automator or things, Dog Walker extrordinaire, Raspberry Pi Tinkerer.
+Automator of things, Dog Walker extrordinaire, Raspberry Pi tinkerer.

 ### More Information